mint42/ft_select/README.md

 ft_select is a systems project in the 42 curriculum.
 It introduces the concept of termcaps, and terminal manipulation in noncanonical mode.
 The goal of ft_select is to print a list of arguments, in an alternate screen, and to perform the following actions on that list:

-- Use _arrow keys_ to move circularly through the list.
+- Use arrow keys to move circularly through the list.
-- Select and deselect arguments using the _space bar key_.
+- Select and deselect arguments using the space bar key.
-- Validate selections using _return key_ and return the list of selected arguments to the shell.
+- Validate selections using return key and return the list of selected arguments to the shell.

 ## Getting Started